Product Review

 Limited external storage

-Only one small external zip pocket and a slightly undersized water bottle pocket.
-Not ideal for quick-access items.
+Only one small external zip pocket and a slightly undersized water bottle pocket that struggles with large bottles.
+Not ideal for items you need quick access to.

 Hip belt fits high on taller people

-Travelers over 6'2" consistently report the hip belt sitting uncomfortably high on the waist.
+Travelers over 6'2" consistently report the hip belt sitting uncomfortably high on the waist, reducing its effectiveness for weight transfer.

 Internal mesh can snag